wiremock/wiremock.org/_site/docs/configuration.md

 ## Limiting logged response body size

-By default, response bodies will be recorded in the journal in their entirety.
-This can result in out of memory errors when very large bodies are served so WireMock provides an option to limit the number of bytes of response bodies retained (truncating any that are larger).
+By default, the journal records each entire response body.
+To prevent out-of-memory errors when working with large response bodies, you can set a limit, in bytes, to the response body size, with the result that WireMock truncates the larger ones upon saving.

 ```java
 .maxLoggedResponseSize(100000) // bytes